-- The weighted average carbon intensity of the Sub-Fund (greenhouse gas ("GHG") emissions per million euros of turnover), compared to the weighted average carbon intensity of its investment universe.

-This indicator is based on the GHG emissions of a company on scopes 1 (carbon footprint from fixed or mobile sources controlled by the organisation), scope 2 (indirect emissions linked to energy consumption to produce goods and services) and scope 3 (result of activities from assets not owned or controlled by the reporting organization, but that the organization indirectly impacts in its value chain) as defined by the Greenhouse Gas Protocol. - The number of holdings in the Sub-Fund found to be in breach of the Exclusion Policy adopted by the Tikehau Capital Group (the "Group"). - The number of companies that are in violation of UNGC. - The proprietary ESG profile Score of the issuers (as defined and described below). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The weighted average carbon intensity of the Sub-Fund (greenhouse gas ("GHG") emissions per million euros of turnover), compared to the weighted average carbon intensity of the Index. - This indicator is based on the GHG emissions of a company on scopes 1 (carbon footprint from fixed or mobile sources controlled by the organisation) and 2 (indirect emissions linked to energy consumption to produce goods and services) as defined by the Greenhouse Gas Protocol. - The number of holdings in the Sub-Fund found to be in breach of the Exclusion Policy (as defined hereafter) adopted by the Tikehau Capital Group (the "Group") or when applicable exclusions required by the label the Sub-Fund is entitled to. - The number of companies that are in breach of the UN Global Compact and OECD Guidelines for Multinational Enterprises. - Issuers' ESG Score (as defined and described below).

+Sustainability

+indicators measure

+how the

+environmental or

+social characteristics

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+promoted by the

+financial product are

+attained.